Curriculum/Instruction and Research

 - Successfully complete a four-year high school course of study in a world (foreign) language and attain an overall grade point average of 3.0 or above in that course of study.

-If the student has a primary language other than English, they must meet the criteria in items 1–3 above and also obtain a score of Early Advanced or above on the California English Language Development Test (CELDT).
+If students have a primary language other than English, they must meet the criteria in items 1–3 above and also obtain a score of Early Advanced or above on the California English Language Development Test (CELDT).

 Return to Programs & Services listing.